juliangoacher/understruct/README.md

 }
 ```

-Services are bound to their name on the _understruct_ backbone instance, and this instance is available to factory functions through the `this` keyword.
+Services are bound to their name on the _understruct_ backbone instance, which is available to factory functions through the `this` keyword.
 This means that service instances can also be accessed as named properties of the backbone, and so the following code is roughly equivalent to the previous example:

 ```javascript
 function make() {